Year 12 Competition

-Global Sustainable Development hosts an annual Essay Competition for Year 12 students across the country, encouraging students to think creatively and gain valuable research skills as they learn more about global sustainable development.
+Global Sustainable Development hosts an annual competition for Year 12 students across the country, encouraging students to think creatively and gain valuable research skills as they learn more about global sustainable development.
 In 2018, topics included: sustainable development in Brexit negotiations; 'think global, act local'; and managing environmental resources.
-Shortlisted entrants were invited to a Global Sustainable Development Campus Day at Warwick.
+In 2019, topics included: banning single-use plastics; closing the gender pay gap; and targets on global warming.
+Shortlisted entrants are invited to a Global Sustainable Development Campus Day at Warwick.
 More Information.

 Warwick Sutton Scholars Year 9 Programme

-In 2018, GSD contributed to the organisation and delivery of the Year 9 Sutton Scholars Programme.
-The Year 9 Programme consists of 4 campus days (between December and March) and a three-day residential in April.
+GSD contributes to the organisation and delivery of the Year 9 Sutton Scholars Programme.
+The Year 9 Programme consists of a two-day residential and several campus days, and it culminates with a graduation event.
 This year's focus was Food and Global Sustainable Development.
-The Programme was run by the University's dedicated Widening Participation Team in collaboration with GSD staff.
+The Programme is run by the University's dedicated Widening Participation Team in collaboration with GSD staff and students.

 I really appreciate everything you guys have done for us and helping us as a generation making our future paths.
 The residential was amazing and I had one of the best times of my life, I wish we got to do it for another whole year.
 I am very happy that I graduated and just wanted to say thank you for helping us and getting us prepared for reality.” - Sutton Scholars student, 2018